Beyond the Background: Gravitational Wave Anisotropy and Continuous Waves from Supermassive Black Hole Binaries: Conclusions

 \item Anisotropy in the GWB, represented by the angular power spectrum $C_\ell$ over multipole modes $\ell$, is determined in our models by $\leq\!\!
 10$ loudest sources at each frequency and is the same for any $1 \leq \ell \leq \ell_\tr{max}$.
 Models vary in their low-frequency predictions for $C_{\ell>0}/C_0$ from $\nobreak{ \sim\!\!
 5\times 10^{-3}}$ to $\nobreak{\sim\!\!2\times10^{-1}}$ and converge to $\nobreak{\sim\!\!
 3\times 10^{-1}}$ at high frequencies.

-\item Models with greater single-source detection probability tend to have higher anisotropy, often exceeding current upper limits of $C_1/C_0\lesssim 0.2$ to $C_6/C_0\lesssim 0.03$ at low frequencies.
+\item Models with greater single-source detection probability tend to have higher anisotropy, often exceeding current upper limits of $C_1/C_0\lesssim 0.2$ at low frequencies.
 Thus, not detecting anisotropy could strongly constrain our parameter space.

-\item Hardening model parameters are best constrained by single source detection statistics and anisotropy.
+\item Of all our model components, binary evolution shows the greatest promise for constraints using single sources and anisotropy.
 Long hardening time and flat $\hardnuinner$ give the greatest probability of CW detection for a fixed GWB confidence and high anisotropy even at low frequencies.